-Pests and diseases include aphids, spittlebugs, whiteflies, powdery mildew as well as root and crown rot.
+Pests and diseases include aphids, spittlebugs, whiteflies, powdery mildew, and root and crown rot.

-If you have a plant that is badly infested it may be wiser to simply destroy the plant to protect your other herbs.
+If you have a badly infested plant, it may be wiser to destroy it to protect your other herbs.

-If you use your herbs for cooking you need to be careful about the type of pesticide you use.
-My choice is Neem oil but be careful not to treat your plants when they are exposed to direct sunlight.
-And remember, the best protection is prevention so inspect your plants on a daily basis.
+If you use your herbs for cooking, you need to be careful about the type of pesticide you use.
+My choice is Neem oil but be careful not to treat your plants when exposed to direct sunlight.
+And remember, the best protection is prevention, so inspect your plants daily.

 9. Root rot due to overwatering, wrong soil, or pot

-This could however be a mistake as yellow leaves could be the telltale sign of root rot due to overwatering.
+This could be a mistake, as yellow leaves could be the telltale sign of root rot due to overwatering.

-Root rot is unfortunately often irreversible.
-When leaves turn yellow the mold has by then spread throughout the root system.
+Root rot is, unfortunately, often irreversible.
+When leaves turn yellow, the mold has spread throughout the root system.

-As with many problems involving pests and diseases, prevention is your best defense.
-Use well-draining soil and do not overwater your rosemary plant.
+Prevention is your best defense against many problems involving pests and diseases.
+Use well-draining soil, and do not overwater your rosemary plant.

 10. Using the wrong type of pot, container, or location in your garden